rackerlabs/docs-cloud-files/rst/dev-guide/general-api-info/authentication-token.rst

 .. note::
    If you authenticate with ``username`` and ``password`` credentials, you can use multi-factor authentication to add an additional level of account security.
 This feature is not implemented for the ``username`` and ``apiKey`` credentials shown in the following examples.

-For more information, see `Multi-factor authentication <http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/MFA_Ops.html>`_ in the *Cloud Identity Client Developer Guide*.
+For more information, see `Multi-factor authentication`_.

 **Example: Authentication request: XML**